 4. Smells Better and Stays Clean

 I don’t know about you, but whenever I go to bed I want to feel like I’m entering a cozy, warm, soft, and clean oasis where I can relax and feel my most comfortable.
 A huge part of that is making sure my bed is clean, else I don’t feel very comfortable.
-Well, one of the great qualities about bamboo bed sheets is that bamboo is naturally antibacterial and antifungal, making your bed a germ repellent zone!
+Well, one of the great qualities of bamboo bed sheets is that bamboo is naturally antibacterial and antifungal, making your bed a germ repellent zone!

 And since our bodies batter the elements all day long, resulting in us bringing at least some of them into our beds, we